WillMMK/nsshaft99/attack-system-documentation.md

 # Attack System Documentation

 ## Overview
-The multiplayer attack system allows players to send various types of attacks to their opponents, creating an interactive and competitive gameplay experience.
-This document details the implementation and functionality of the attack system.
+The multiplayer attack system allows players to collect item power-ups that immediately send various types of attacks to their opponents, creating an interactive and competitive gameplay experience.
+This document details the implementation and functionality of the item-based attack system.

 ## Attack Types

-The game supports four different types of attacks (`AttackType` enum):
+The game supports five different types of attacks (`AttackType` enum):

 1. **Spike Platform** (`SPIKE_PLATFORM`)
    - Adds spikes to platforms